logseq/docs/db-version.md

 * Commands from [edn data export](#edn-data-export).
 * For developers, there are `Validate current graph` and `Garbage collect graph` commands.

-## Semantic Search

-[Search](https://docs.logseq.com/#/page/search) can optionally do a semantic search.
-To enable this, go to `Settings > AI` and choose a _local_ AI model.
-This feature is available on browsers that are [WebGPU capable](https://caniuse.com/webgpu) and the desktop.

 ## MCP Server

 There is an optional [MCP](https://modelcontextprotocol.io/docs/getting-started/intro) server to allow AI applications to connect to a graph.
 An MCP server can run from the desktop app against the current graph or from the [cli](#cli) against a local or current graph.
 To configure the server on desktop: